 - It's delicious.
 There is no flavor compromise here.
 The reason most breads have two rise times is to develop both the flavor and the structure of the bread, and when you are rushing things along you want to compensate adequately for both.
 To rush the gluten production along, helping develop the bread's structure, I use bread flour and the yeast.
 And to add flavor, I use the sourdough.
 The sourdough also helps give the bread some oven spring.

-- It's real bread.
+- A real loaf of bread!
 Sure, it might appear a bit of a gimmick to make bread in an hour, but this is a real, yeast-leavened bread loaf, and it tastes great.

 Ingredients